 Learn to give a demo

-After finding or creating a great product or service, you need to acquire the ability to do an equivalently great demonstration.
+After finding or creating a great product or service, you need to acquire the ability to do an equally great demonstration.
 This is what helped Steve Jobs become one of the world’s greatest product evangelists for Apple.

-“Is your product or service truly good for the other person?”
-And there is absolutely nothing wrong with saying no!
+“Is your product or service truly good for the other person?” – There is absolutely nothing wrong with saying no!
 Apart from the fact that lying is ethically and morally wrong, evangelists never lie about the features and benefits of a product.

-Talk to your target audience
+Connect with your target audience

-Today, social media such as Facebook, Instagram, LinkedIn, Twitter, and Google+ has made product evangelism conveniently easy, fast, and free.
+Today, social media such as Facebook, Instagram, LinkedIn, Twitter, and Google+ has made product evangelism easy, fast, and free.
 So use these platforms to connect with your customers and reach out to potential customers quickly and effectively.

-Let them test drive
+Let them a test drive

 Product evangelists believe that their potential customers are smart and they know that their products are really good, so they are not afraid of letting people try out their product or service, before buying it.

 Customize your customer service